 - An explanation of how to use chemesis is in Neuroscience Databases: A Practical Guide, Ed.
 R. Kotter.
 Kluwer Academic Publishers, Norwell, MA (2002).
 The chapter is called Modeling the dynamics of second messenger pathways by Blackwell K.T. and Hellgren Kotaleski J. PDF file

 - Scripts2014 to teach how to develop models of second messenger reactions and calcium dynamics.
-The second messenger reactions are implemented in XPPAUT, Kinetikit, and Chemesis; the calcium dynamics in both Chemesis and Genesis.
+The second messenger reactions are implemented in XPPAUT, Kinetikit, and Chemesis; the calcium dynamics in both Chemesis and GENESIS.
+Use with the tutorials listed.

 - Genesis simulation illustrating Donnan Equilibrium.
 This simulation uses Chemesis objects to help explain Figure 2.2 in Foundations of Cellular Neurophysiology by Johnston and Wu, MIT Press.
 The graphical interface allows students to explore the effects of concentration changes.